UNICA membership policy and criteria

 - The two Universities that support the candidature take the responsibility for the quality of the University-Candidate.

-- The candidature of the University will be put again on the agenda of the SC for consideration.
+- The candidature of the University is put again on the agenda of the SC for consideration.

 To get further information or express interest in UNICA membership, please contact us at firstname.lastname@example.org.